- This post contains affiliate links. Read more here.

 I’ve heard many pet parents exclaim, “my dog hates getting brushed!”
 It’s even more common to hear about dogs who don’t like getting their nails clipped or teeth brushed.
 There’s a reason a whole industry exists around grooming dogs!
 The thought of using unfamiliar tools on sensitive body parts is enough to make any pet guardian leave those tasks to the professionals.

 But there’s no reason your dog can’t learn to love (or at least willingly tolerate) grooming.
-You just have to take the right approach.
+All it takes is the right approach.
 Try these steps for introducing your dog to brushing, nail clipping, and tooth brushing in a positive way.

 Training your dog to get brushed

 Many dogs love to be brushed, but not all do.
 And unless they got a lot of practice with it as puppies, they may be suspicious when you first introduce them to the brush.
-Approaching brushing slowly, with positive, non-threatening interactions, is more likely to result in an easier grooming routine.
+Approaching brushing slowly, with positive, non-threatening interactions, is more likely to result in a smoother grooming routine.

 - Before you even set brush to fur, let your pup make friends with the tool.
-Start by setting the brush on the ground and throwing high-value treats around and on top of it, encouraging your dog to investigate the funny new object at their own speed.
+Start by placing the brush on the ground and throwing high-value treats around and on top of it, encouraging your dog to investigate the funny new object at their speed.

 - The simple act of reaching for your dog with the brush can be scary for some dogs.
 Next, work on reaching out with the brush to very lightly touch your dog’s body with the edge of the bristles.
 Each time you reach out with the brush, immediately follow it with a high-value treat.
 Be sure to take extra care (and time, if needed) when brushing around the ears, legs, and genitals.